Lily Allen’s Pink And Purple ‘Fringe Snapped’ In Instagram Upload That Showcases Multicolored Hair

 Lily Allen has uploaded a couple of photos today to her Instagram that showcases her new hair color.
-The “Trigger Bang” hitmaker captioned her photos “fringe snapped” implying it looks good.
+The “Trigger Bang” hitmaker captioned her photos “fringe snapped,” implying it looks good.

 Lily recently dyed her hair a mix of colors and showcased it in an upload for the first time today.
 The Daily Mail reported that she attended Pat McGrath’s beauty launch at Selfridges last night in London.
-She is wearing a Burberry coat and green shirt that compliments her pink and purple fringe.
+She is wearing a Burberry coat and green shirt that complements her pink and purple fringe.
 The stunning singer-songwriter applied a fairly natural makeup look for her gold eyeshadow to pop.

 Allen’s Instagram snaps see her posed by an aesthetically pleasing green backdrop.
 Her look was praised by followers in the comments section.
 From the outfit to the hair – Lily is killing it.

 It was recently rumored that she has been dropped by her management team.
-However, Allen announced she chose to leave them last October and that everything was very amicable which The Inquisitr noted.
+However, Allen announced she chose to leave them last October and that everything was very amicable, which The Inquisitr noted.

 “I have not been happier in years, and most importantly my kids are doing great.
 Don’t believe the hype pls,” she expressed.